richipal09/devrel-labs/mask_detection_labeling/infra/infra.md

 ## Introduction

-In this lab, we will quickly prepare the infrastructure for manually training our Computer Vision model **in the next workshop**.
-This directly relates to the next workshop, where I will teach you how to do the things we've done with RoboFlow in this workshop (training, data augmentation), but using 100% open-source code.
+In this lab, we will quickly prepare the infrastructure that we need to manually train our Computer Vision model **in the next workshop**.
+From this infrastructure, we will learn how to do the things that we've done with RoboFlow during *this* workshop (training, data augmentation), but using 100% open-source code.

 The OCI service that we'll use for this is **OCI Compute**.